boots-edu/textbook/source/text/7-exceptions_code_qual/exceptions.md

 const color: Color = new Color(400, 400, 400);
 ```

-Throws (raises) an exception with the message "Invalid red value".
+Throws (or "raises") an exception with the message `"Invalid red value"`.
 Again, if this is not handled somewhere in the code that calls this, the program will exit.

 ### Custom Errors